- An evaluation of a previous diagnosis

 How do I start the process of getting an online second opinion?

 Included Health facilitates the online second opinion process.
 You can call Included Health between 9:00 am-9:00 pm EST at 1-800-941-9309 if you are located in the United States, or +1-775-440-2559 if you are located outside the United States; a member of the Included Health care team will guide you through the process of starting a second opinion through the phone.
 Alternatively, you can start a second opinion online through our website at any time.
 To begin, please create an account.

 What is included in this online second opinion service?

-Once you create an account, you will receive service from your own personal Included Health Clinician-Led Care Team, which will guide you through the process of collecting your medical records, matching your case with the most appropriate Dana-Farber medical oncologist, delivering your Dana-Farber online second opinion to you, and handling any questions you may have.
+Once you create an account, you will receive service from your own personal Included Health Clinician-Led Care Team, which will guide you through the process of collecting your medical records, matching your case with the most appropriate Dana-Farber medical oncologist, delivering your written Dana-Farber online second opinion to you, and handling any questions you may have.
 Your case will be reviewed by a Dana-Farber medical oncologist who specializes in chemotherapy, immunotherapy, and other systemic therapy treatment options for your diagnosis.
 At this time, surgical and radiation oncologists are not available to review cases through this program.
-If you have questions related to surgery and radiation treatment options, you can request an in-person multi-disciplinary appointment by filling out this online form or calling 877-442-3324.
+If you have questions related to surgery and radiation treatment options, you can request an in-person multi-disciplinary appointment by filling out this online form or by calling 877-442-3324.